hpbuniat/jquery-popunder/README.markdown

 -------

 jquery-popunder was tested with:
-- Mozilla Firefox 3-15
+- Mozilla Firefox 3-16
-- Google Chrome 10-22
+- Google Chrome 10-23
+  - Note: Currently you can only create 2 popunder in Chrome 22+
 - Microsoft Internet Explorer 6-9
 - Apple Safari 5